-The mere mobility of these vehicles, however, does not give the police officers untimited discretion to conduct indiscriminate searches without warrants if made within the interior of the territory and in the absence of probable cause.
-But and all the important thing is that there was probable cause to confine the warrantless search, which must still be present in such a case.
+The mere mobility of these vehicles however, does not give the pulse officers untimited discretion to conduct indiscriminate assoches without warrants it made within the interior of the territory and in the absence of probable cause.
+But and all the important thing is that there was probable cause to conduct the warrantless search, which must still be present in such a case.